PulseAgentZero/.github/profile/README.md

 | **Joy Ibe** | **Data Engineer** | [@JoyIbe](https://github.com/JoyIbe) |

 ---
-*Created with care by the PulseAgentZero Team for the [Hackathon Name].*
+*Created with care by the PulseAgentZero Team for the DSN x Bluechip.*